Tours

 Tours are $10 for adults, $3 children 12 and under.

-Antebellum Homes Tours
+Historic Homes Tours

-Built by the son of Quinine Doctor John Sappington and long considered one of Missouri’s architectural treasures, the Greek Revival country mansion Prairie Park will celebrate its 175th anniversary in 2024.
+Built by the son of Quinine Doctor John Sappington, and long considered one of Missouri’s architectural treasures, the Greek Revival country mansion Prairie Park will celebrate its 175th anniversary in 2024.

 Completed in 1854, Oak Grove was the thriving plantation of George A. Murrell, an immigrant from Barron County, Kentucky.
-Oak Grove has remained in the Murrell family since, and has recently been extensively restored by a fifth-generation family member, Blaine Murrell McBurney.
+Oak Grove has remained in the Murrell family since, and has been extensively restored by a fifth-generation family member, Blaine Murrell McBurney.